 Building structures, technological systems and components important to nuclear safety of the nuclear installation shall be designed, manufactured, assembled, and tested so as to ensure their reliable function.
 The manufacturers and suppliers of the classified equipments (equipments important in terms of nuclear safety), their materials and accessories are obliged to present results of selected quality production inspections and tests of properties of components, equipments, base material, welded joints and weld deposits, material properties and composition as well as findings and removed deficiencies identified by inspection in the documentation.
 In cases when special technological procedures may influence resulting properties of used materials and products, performance of additional tests must be ensured in advance (e. g. keeping evidence samples).
 Control systems must enable monitoring, measurement, registration, and management of values and systems important in terms of nuclear safety.
-Devices and controls shall be designed and arranged so as to allow that maintenance has constantly enough information on operation of the nuclear installation.
-The control room shall enable safe and reliable control of the operation.
+Devices and controls shall be designed and arranged so as to allow that maintenance has constantly enough information on operation.